Evgeny Lifshitz: Work

 With Lev Landau, Lifshitz co-authored Course of Theoretical Physics, an ambitious series of physics textbooks, in which the two aimed to provide a graduate-level introduction to the entire field of physics.
 These books are still considered invaluable and continue to be widely used.

 Lifshitz was the second of only 43 people ever to pass Landau's "Theoretical Minimum" examination.
 He made many invaluable contributions, in particular to quantum electrodynamics, where he calculated the Casimir force in an arbitrary macroscopic configuration of metals and dielectrics.

-A special multicritical point, the Lifshitz point, carries, since 1975, his name.
+Since 1975, a special multicritical point, the Lifshitz point, carries his name.